The Next Day: Music and lyrics

-Dark themes pervade the lyrics of The Next Day, leading biographer Nicholas Pegg to call it one of Bowie's "bleakest" albums.
+Dark themes pervade the lyrics of The Next Day, leading Nicholas Pegg to call it one of Bowie's "bleakest" albums.
 In contrast to the spiritual ideals that characterised Heathen and Reality, the author relates The Next Day's lyrical themes to Bowie's 1967 self-titled debut, Lodger (1979) and his first album with the band Tin Machine (1989).
 Many of the tracks concern conflict, from physical, emotional and spiritual, to cultural and ideological.
 Several probe the mind-sets of individuals, many of whom feel abandoned or lost, either out of reach or out of their depth.
 The tracks contain images of tyranny, oppression, violence and slaughter, and characters such as assassins, hitmen, revolutionaries and soldiers.
 Uncut's David Cavanagh wrote that The Next Day transports listeners "from one scenario to another, often across continents and centuries, requiring us to readjust and get our bearings".
 According to Visconti, Bowie spent time during his sabbatical from music reading books on medieval English history, Russian history and the monarchs of Great Britain, which were reflected in the album's lyrics; Pegg compares it to the material on Hunky Dory (1971) and Station to Station (1976).
 The Guardian's Alexis Petridis found the lyrics "so dense and allusive you occasionally feel in need of a set of York Notes to get through them".
 The presence of younger characters was also highlighted by Pegg and Cavanagh.

 Songs

 Containing 14 songs, The Next Day opens with the title track, which employs a guitar-driven funk rock groove.
 The lyrics, describing a condemned man facing a penalty, provide commentary on corrupt edifices of religion, and the Christian church in particular.
-Bowie's proclamation of "Here I am, not quite dying" was interpreted by O'Leary as a response to the Flaming Lips' song "Is David Bowie Dying?"
+The line "Here I am, not quite dying" was interpreted by O'Leary as a response to the Flaming Lips' song "Is David Bowie Dying?"
 (2011).
-The following song "Dirty Boys" abruptly changes tone, and uses a slower-tempo, stuttering staccato rhythm emphasised by Slick's guitar and Elson's baritone saxophone.
+The following track "Dirty Boys" is an abrupt change of tone, and uses a slower-tempo, stuttering staccato rhythm emphasised by Slick's guitar and Elson's baritone saxophone.
 A few critics drew comparisons with songs on Iggy Pop's Bowie-produced 1977 album The Idiot, particularly "Nightclubbing" and "Tiny Girls".
 The lyrics concern a delinquent street gang, similar to Bowie's 1966 track "The London Boys".